 Gastroesophageal Reflux Disease Treatments

-Changes in your lifestyle is the first line of treatment for the symptoms of GERD.
-Lifestyle changes include:
+Changes in your lifestyle are the first line of treatment for the symptoms of GERD.
+These lifestyle changes include:

 - Losing weight to reduce pressure on your abdomen